jgeraigery/SpotlightHelp/pages/ConnectVMware/vmware_connect_details.md

 ---
 title: Connection Details for VMware
 tags: [connection_details,connection_details_for_each_connection_type]
-summary: "Specify the connection details for a VMware® connection to an ESX Server™ or VirtualCenter server hosting a Windows server®."
+summary: "Monitor a VMware® connection to an ESX Server™ or VirtualCenter server hosting a Windows server® by supplying the following connection details to Spotlight."
 sidebar: c_vmware_sidebar
 permalink: vmware_connect_details.html
 folder: ConnectVMware